 The International Studies major is a secondary major that is offered concurrently with a studentís primary program of study.
 This program provides students with the opportunity to internationalize their major by combining special requirements to obtain the international studies major with their academic field of study.
-Students complete 27 credits of course work including an integrative senior project, demonstrate proficiency in a foreign language, and participate in an experience abroad to complete a second major in International Studies.
+Students complete course work that integrates a senior project, demonstrate proficiency in a foreign language, and participate in an experience abroad to complete a second major in International Studies.

-Courses.
 In addition to the courses required for the primary major, students seeking the International Studies major are required to take courses that have an international focus.
-These include a 12-credit core and nine credits of electives that will be chosen with the help of the studentís advisor.
-An integrative senior project that ties international study to the primary degree also is required.
+These include a 15-credit core and nine credits of electives that will be chosen with the help of the student's adviser.
+Work or study abroad experience, as well as an integrative senior project that ties international study to the primary degree also are required.

-Selective admission.
-To be eligible to participate in the International Studies major, students must have sophomore standing with a minimum grade-point average of 2.5.
+To be eligible to participate in the International Studies major, students must have sophomore standing with a minimum grade-point average of 2.50.
 Eligible students also must have initiated advanced level course work in their academic major and completed the first year or equivalent of their foreign language study.
-Additional information about the International Studies major and curriculum requirements are available through the department of a studentís academic major, the college International Studies advisor, the Department of Modern Languages, and the Office of International Programs.
+Additional information about the International Studies major and curriculum requirements are available through the department of a studentís academic major, the college International Studies adviser, the Department of Modern Languages, and the Office of International Programs.

 Natural Resources Management

-An interdisciplinary major in NRM leads to a Bachelor of Science (BS) degree.
-Students benefit from faculty engagement from four colleges in the coordination of the program, classroom teaching and advising.
-Students may earn a B.S. degree from any one of the participating colleges: College of Agriculture, Food Systems, and Natural Resources; College of Engineering and Architecture; and College of Science and Mathematics.
+An interdisciplinary major in NRM leads to a Bachelor of Science (B.S.) degree.
+Students benefit from faculty engagement from the various colleges across the university in the coordination of the program, classroom teaching and advising.

 During the first four semesters of the NRM program, students complete a broad foundation of core courses in the social, biological, and physical sciences.
 The second half of the program offers students the opportunity to focus on a specific area of interest (emphasis).
 NRM offers six emphasis areas, each allowing students the flexibility to select courses for specialized career preparation.